-The Pepperl + Fuchs Occupancy Sensor is similar to our other two occupancy sensors but with a different programmable range.
-The Occupancy sensor has a range of 3” to 22”.
-The typical installations for this sensor would be polishers, sanding tables, and welding booths.
-There are many mounting areas to install this sensor within the allowable ranges.
-We provide instructions how to wire and set up this sensor.
+The Pepperl + Fuchs Occupancy Sensor mirrors the functionality of our other two occupancy sensors, albeit with a different programmable range.
+It has a range of 3” to 22”, making it an ideal choice for polishers, sanding tables, and welding booths.
+We provide detailed instructions for wiring and setting up this sensor.

-In addition to the 8 workstation activity sensors that we offer - our system is compatible with all industrial sensors with 24V DC power supply and NO dry contact output.
-So if you prefer to use another type of industrial sensor you can, or if your workstation has a dry contact that is closed if the machine needs dust collecting.
+Beyond the eight workstation activity sensors we offer, our system is compatible with all industrial sensors with a 24V DC power supply and NO dry contact output.
+So, if you prefer to use another type of industrial sensor, or if your workstation has a dry contact that activates when dust collection is needed, our system can accommodate that too.